django/deps/draft/XXXX-dissolve-core.rst

-Members of the Framework team may request that the Technical Board revisit or reconsider a prior question, but not until at least six months have elapsed since the time of the Technical Board's vote on that question.
+Members of the Framework team may request that the Technical Board revisit or reconsider a prior question, but not until at least six months have elapsed since the time of the Technical Board's most recent vote on that question.

 Members of the Technical Board may request that the Technical Board revisit a prior question at any time, but the Technical Board may